 The third season of Charlie Brooker’s Black Mirror premiered on Netflix earlier this month and has quickly replaced Stranger Things as the number one topic of discussion among pop culture obsessed viewers.
 If you haven’t seen Black Mirror, you can think of it as a modern take on The Twilight Zone.
 It’s an anthology series with each episode containing a complete, self-contained story.
 There is an over arching theme to the series, though.
-Each episode explores a high-tech near-future where humanity’s greatest innovations and darkest instincts collide.
+Each episode explores high-tech near-future where humanity’s greatest innovations and darkest instincts collide.
 As its title suggests, Black Mirror is a dark series, warning that the opportunities of technology might come at the price of our worst nightmares.

 If you’re a Netflix subscriber who hasn’t seen Black Mirror, it is highly recommended.
 If you’re intrigued but don’t have Netflix, you can borrow one of our Roku streaming devices.
 Hook it up to your TV and home internet and use our Netflix subscription.

 If you’ve already watched all the episodes and want more, Lincoln Michel at GQ Magazine has put together a list of 12 books to read after watching Black Mirror.
-Almost all of his suggestions are available to borrow from Eisenhower.

 Oryx and Crake by Margaret Atwood